 The FRA is committed to an open and transparent public involvement process for NEC FUTURE.
 To date, the FRA has held over 35 public meetings and hearings and over 250 meetings with agencies, public officials, and railroad operators.
 The FRA continues to coordinate with stakeholders and provide briefings to interested organizations.

-The FRA will hold public meetings to provide information on the Preferred Alternative described in the NEC FUTURE Tier 1 Final Environmental Impact Statement (EIS).
-Two open houses and two virtual meetings (webinars) are scheduled as follows:
+The FRA will hold four informal public meetings on the Preferred Alternative described in the NEC FUTURE Tier 1 Final Environmental Impact Statement (EIS), including two open houses and two virtual meetings (webinars).

-These sessions are intended to share information about the Preferred Alternative and the Tier 1 Final EIS, and to answer questions in an informal setting.
+The purpose of these meetings is for the FRA to share information about the Preferred Alternative and the Tier 1 Final EIS, and to answer questions in an informal setting.
+Please note that these are not public hearings and will not include an opportunity for public testimony.

 If you require assistance to attend a meeting, please contact us at email@example.com at least five days prior to the meeting you wish to attend.
 In the event of inclement weather, meetings may be cancelled; please check this page for updates.